 Pennhurst Asylum - Spring City, PA

-Opening night for the season is September 22nd.
+Opening night for the season is September 21st.
 Pennhurst Asylum is massive in size.
 It was built in 1908 as a fully contained dormitory, hospital, and prison facility for the mentally ill.
-Tickets for individual attractions are $18 or combo tickets start at $35.
+Tickets for individual attractions are $20 or combo tickets start at $35.
 Attractions are Pennhurst Asylum haunted house, Dungeon of Lost Souls, Ghost Hunt, and Tunnel Terror.
 Legend has it that the facility was taken over 60 years ago by Dr. Chakajian.
 He conducted two decades of experimental surgery on convicted murderers, and rapists.
 At some point the inmates escaped and even now may be living in hiding on the grounds.
 This is one of the best haunted attractions you will ever visit.
 There are always new scenes and scares every year.
-Added this year is an all new Zombie Laser tag game.
-Expect to be entertained and terrified.
 Doors open at 6:30 pm and close at 10:30 pm on Friday and Saturday or 9:30 pm on other nights.
 Open Friday and Saturday nights in September and most Thursday through Sunday nights in October.
+Pennhurst Asylum has over 91000 Facebook likes.

 The Valley of Fear - Feasterville, PA